Skip to main content

 Like many nonprofits before them, Adim Adim started out using spreadsheets to manage their data.
 They quickly found themselves having to track and update 65,000 rows of data in spreadsheets and Pivot tables.
 This made scaling their mission virtually impossible.

-So, Adim Adim implemented Salesforce for Nonprofits to centralize data about runners, donors, and their nonprofit partners.
+So, Adim Adim implemented Salesforce to centralize data about runners, donors, and their nonprofit partners.
 Plus, they built an app on Salesforce to accept donations online and give real-time visibility on donations as they come in.
 The app also provides leaderboards, badges, and awards to keep runners motivated as they train and fundraise.

 With Salesforce, Adim Adim increased the number of charity runners by 212%, the number of donors by 183%, and the total funds raised by 127% in 2016.
 Since then, they’ve grown their runners and donations by an average of 30% per year.